 Why has DEAC placed Aspen University under a Show Cause Directive?
-Aspen University was placed under a Show Cause Directive on Feb.
-1st, 2023, for concerns regarding the Bachelor of Science in Nursing Pre-licensure (BSN) program quality and integrity and issues relating to communication, notice, and timely disclosure of information.
+Aspen University was originally placed under a Show Cause Directive on February 1, 2023, for concerns regarding the Bachelor of Science in Nursing Prelicensure (BSN) program quality and integrity and issues relating to communication, notice, and timely disclosure of information.
+On September 7, 2023, DEAC expanded the Directive to include concerns over the institution's financial position and its compliance with DEAC Standard XI.